The PeleLMeX Model

 Step 3: (Advance the velocity) Compute an intermediate cell-centered velocity field, \(U^{n+1,*}\) using the lagged pressure gradient, by solving

 where \(\tau^{n+1,*} = \mu^{n+1}[\nabla U^{n+1,*} +(\nabla U^{n+1,*})^T - \frac{2}{3} \mathcal{I} \, \nabla \cdot U^{n+1,*}]\) and \(\rho^{n+1/2} = (\rho^n + \rho^{n+1})/2\), and \(F\) is the velocity forcing.
 This is a semi-implicit discretization for \(U\), requiring a linear solve that couples together all velocity components.
 The time-centered velocity in the advective derivative, \(U^{n+1/2}\), is computed in the same way as \(U^{{\rm ADV},*}\), but also includes the viscous stress tensor evaluated at \(t^n\) as a source term in the Godunov integrator.
 At this point, the intermediate velocity field \(U^{n+1,*}\) does not satisfy the constraint.
 Hence, we apply an approximate projection to update the pressure and to project \(U^{n+1,*}\) onto the constraint surface.
-In particular, we compute \(\widehat S^{n+1}\) from the new-time thermodynamic variables and an estimate of \(\dot\omega_m^{n+1}\), which is evaluated directly from the new-time thermodynamic variables.
+Note that this final projection is a linear solve for nodal quantities and is distinct from the MAC projection and diffusion solvers, all of which solve for cell-centered quantities.
+For the RHS of this nodal projection, we compute \(\widehat S^{n+1}\) from the new-time thermodynamic variables and an estimate of \(\dot\omega_m^{n+1}\), which is evaluated directly from the new-time thermodynamic variables.
 We project the new-time velocity by solving the elliptic equation,

 for nodal values of \(\phi\).
-Here, \(L^{{\rm N}\rightarrow{\rm N}}\) represents a nodal Laplacian of nodal data, computed using the standard bilinear finite-element approximation to \(\nabla\cdot(1/\rho^{n+1/2})\nabla\).
+The linear operator here, \(L^{{\rm N}\rightarrow{\rm N}}\), operates on nodal data and computes the standard bilinear finite-element approximation to \(\nabla\cdot(1/\rho^{n+1/2})\nabla\).
 Also, \(D^{{\rm CC}\rightarrow{\rm N}}\) is a discrete second-order operator that approximates the divergence at nodes from cell-centered data and \(G^{{\rm N}\rightarrow{\rm CC}}\) approximates a cell-centered gradient from nodal data.
 Nodal values for \(\widehat S^{n+1}\) required for this equation are obtained by interpolating the cell-centered values.
 Finally, we determine the new-time cell-centered velocity field using

 and the new time-centered pressure using \(\pi^{n+1/2} = \phi\).

-Thus, there are three different types of linear solves required to advance the velocity field.
+Thus, as mentioned, there are three different types of linear solves required to advance the velocity field.
 The first is the MAC solve in order to obtain face-centered velocities used to compute advective fluxes.
 The second is the multi-component cell-centered solver is used to obtain the provisional new-time velocities.
 Finally, a nodal solver is used to project the provisional new-time velocities so that they satisfy the constraint.

 Advection schemes